Never-Ending Behavior-Cloning Agent for Robotic Manipulation: Conclusion and Limitation

-In this paper, we explore a pioneering Never-ending Behavior-cloning Robot Learning (NBRL) problem and propose a novel NBAgent to continually learn skill-wise knowledge.
+\textbf{Conclusion}.
+In this paper, we systematically investigate a pioneering Never-ending Behavior-cloning Robot Learning (NBRL) problem and propose NBAgent, a continual learning framework to continually learn skill-wise knowledge.
 Specifically, we design a skill-shared semantic rendering module and a skill-shared representation distillation module to tackle 3D scene representation overlooking on past encountered skills.
-Meanwhile, we propose a skill-specific evolving planner to decouple the skill-wise knowledge to effectively learning novel skills and tackling catastrophic forgetting.
+Meanwhile, we propose a skill-specific evolving planner to decouple the skill-wise knowledge through adaptive latent space partitioning and parameter-efficient LoRA layers, enabling simultaneous effective learning of novel skills and mitigation of catastrophic forgetting.
 We develop two NBRL benchmarks to demonstrate the manipulation accuracy, which verifies the effectiveness of our NBAgent against baselines.
+Through extensive experiments on robotic manipulation tasks, we validate that NBAgent achieves state-of-the-art performance in NBRL problem.